Nineteenth- and Twentieth-Century Literary Collections

 A collection of writer and editor H. L. Mencken containing books, periodicals, ephemera, and approximately 250 Mencken letters.

 Elizabeth Morrison Snyder became a Mencken collector in 1951 when she acquired a substantial collection of letters from critic, editor, and essayist H.L.
 Mencken to Charles Driscoll and a group of inscribed editions of his books.
-In the two decades which followed, she built a collection of remarkable balance and completeness, with some 250 Mencken letters, sevety-five inscribed editions of his books, files of The Smart Set and The American Mercury, and an extensive collection of ephemera written and published by Mencken.
+In the two decades which followed, she built a collection of remarkable balance and completeness, with some 250 Mencken letters, seventy-five inscribed editions of his books, files of The Smart Set and The American Mercury, and an extensive collection of ephemera written and published by Mencken.

 Presented to the Library in 1971 and increased since by further gifts from Mrs. Snyder, the collection includes the rare Ventures into Verse of 1903 (two of the thirty-seven known copies, one inscribed to the illustrator, Charles Gordon, and later to Frank Hogan), George Bernard Shaw: His Plays (1905), A Little Book in C Major (1916), and extensive files of Mencken's newspaper columns.